giantswarm/docs/src/content/getting-started/secure-your-app/_index.md

   - What do I need to do to observe the platform metrics and logs for my application?
 ---

-Giant Swarm platform is secured by default.
+The Giant Swarm platform is secured by default.
 The workload clusters are configured with security best practices in mind.
 The core functionality is built based on a policy enforcement engine.
 The `Kubernetes` project comes with [`Pod Security Standards (PSS)`](https://kubernetes.io/docs/concepts/security/pod-security-standards/) to ensure that the pods are running with the least privilege.
 The main problem of this technology is settings are cluster-wide and it's hard to create exceptions for specific workloads.

 For that reason, the platform comes with an extended policy engine, `Kyverno`.
 A part of enforce the common pod security standards, your clusters have additional policies which can be customized to your needs.
 Your developers can create exceptions for their workloads without compromising the security of the cluster.